apex-sewilliams/sdetinput/README.md

 Dorothy Cline[46235]
 Sean Williams[123]
 ```

-Note that Florida is the first state alphabetically (coming from line 5), and is thus the first line of output
+Note that Florida is the first state alphabetically (coming from line 5), and is thus the first line of output.

-For the Oregon records, not that the cities are printed in alphabetical order, and then the names + ids are output.
+For the Oregon records, note that the cities are printed in alphabetical order, and then the names + ids are output.